TheBastionBot/BastionDocs/update/update-on-docker.md

 # Update on Docker

-Simply re-pull the Docker image to download the updated version, and use the same run command.
+Simply shut down Bastion, stop the container and pull the Docker image again to download the updated version, and use the same run command.

 When bastion comes online, it should be on the new version